alison-at/creduce_for_rubberduckbench/README.md

-__Creduce for RubberDuckBench: Proof Of Concept
+___Creduce for RubberDuckBench: Proof Of Concept

-This repository preserves the inital experiment of using Creduce to reduce codebases down to code relevant to RubberDuckBench Code Understanding questions.
+This repository preserves the inital attempt to use [Creduce] (https://github.com/csmith-project/creduce) to reduce codebases down to code relevant to [RubberDuckBench] (https://github.com/elizabethdinella/RubberDuckBench) Code Understanding questions.

-The initial RubberDuckBench codebase used for the proof-of-concept is RubberDuckBench Python 5.
+The initial RubberDuckBench codebase used for the proof-of-concept is [RubberDuckBench Python 5] (https://github.com/elizabethdinella/RubberDuckBench/blob/main/dataset/py/questions/5.txt).

 Repository Organization: